2020 Census To Count Deployed Troops At Home Bases, Prisoners At Facilities

 "If the timing is off that the census happens when 30,000 soldiers are deployed, that has a great impact on those numbers and then that trickles down to funding and other decisions," Pendleton says.

 Federal funding and grants for schools and roads could take a hit if there are significant population dips.
-But now, Pendleton says she doesn't have to worry as much if any of Fort Campbell's soldiers are gone again on Census Day 2020.
+But now, Pendleton says she doesn't have to worry as much if any of Fort Campbell's soldiers are gone again on census day 2020.

 The Census Bureau's decision on counting deployed troops could raise the populations of Kentucky and other states with military bases.
 That, in turn, could help them gain more power in Congress when seats in the House of Representatives are divided up between the states based on their new headcounts from the 2020 census.